 What We Believe

-To gain the most comprehensive understanding of what Berean Baptist Church believes to be true a person should review the following webpages each are hyperlinks to other webpages:
+To gain the most comprehensive understanding of what Berean Baptist Church believes to be true a person should review the following webpages:

 To Whom is the Senior Pastor Accountable?